 Our Coordinated Response to Unsheltered Homelessness During COVID-19

 Since 2018, the City has been actively responding to encampments through coordination and outreach in collaboration with Ramsey County, and nonprofit partners.
 Protocols are in place to monitor the safety and health of encampment residents, and ensure access to services.
 The City acts to restrict, limit, or close encampments only when necessary to protect the health, safety or security of encampment residents.
 Before any action is taken on an encampment the City works with Ramsey County and nonprofit partners to find safe, stable housing for encampment residents.
 Our guiding principles:

-- Everyone experiencing unsheltered homelessness is vulnerable and deserving of being treated with dignity and respect and in accordance with their rights.
+- Everyone experiencing unsheltered homelessness is deserving of being treated with dignity and respect and in accordance with their rights.

-- Every effort mush be made to connect people to housing, shelter, and services.
+- Every effort must be made to connect people to housing, shelter, and services.

 - Encampments represent a serious health and safety risk--particularly for those staying within the encampment--and do not represent a dignified form of shelter.

 The COVID-19 pandemic has had a significant impact on the numbers of people who are experiencing homelessness, and the related economic impacts have led to more residents living in unsafe conditions in tents, under bridges, in caves.